lfedgeai/AegisEdgeAI/hybrid-cloud-poc/code-rollout-phase-1/k8s-integration/README.md

 # Unified-Identity - Phase 1: Kubernetes Integration with SPIRE CSI Driver

+**⚠️ STATUS: PENDING**

 This directory contains the setup for testing sovereign SVID generation with Kubernetes workloads using the SPIRE CSI driver, while SPIRE Server and Agent run **outside** the Kubernetes cluster for security.

+**Note**: Kubernetes integration is currently pending resolution of CSI driver image pull issues.
+For a working Phase 1 demo, see the Python app demo in `../python-app-demo/` which demonstrates the complete end-to-end flow.

 ## Architecture